Many people change their names at some point. Some common scenarios include:

 - Publishing notice of your intention to change your name in two newspapers of general circulation in the county where you live.
-This publication requirement can be waived if it would jeopardize your safety or your child's safety;
+Note: This publication requirement can be waived if it jeopardizes your safety or your child's safety.

 - Requesting a court hearing where a judge will consider your petition.
-The hearing should be held no sooner than one month out, but no later than three months out; and
+The hearing should be held no sooner than one month out but no later than three months out.

 - Submitting a records check indicating that there are no judgments, decrees, or other similar matters pending against you.

-When all of the above has been completed, the court will determine whether to change your name.
-If there's no lawful objection to you change of name, the court can enter a decree changing your name.
+The court will determine whether to change your name when you have completed all of the above steps.
+If there's no lawful objection to your change of name, the court can enter a decree changing your name.

 Get the Forms You Need in Pennsylvania

 Sound like a headache?
 It doesn't have to be.
-We've done the heavy lifting for you.
-Our Pennsylvania name change forms have all the information you need to successfully change your name without the hassle and confusion.
-Best of all, you don't need an attorney to use them.
+FindLaw's Pennsylvania name change forms lay out what you need to change your name.